BrunildaBalliu/FastGxC/README.md

 FastGxC works in three steps.

+Step 0: If you want to run a toy example, you can generate simulated data by running Rscript generate_simulated_data.R your_project_directory

 Step 1: For each individual, FastGxC decompose the phenotype of interest (e.g. gene expression) across C contexts (e.g. tissues or cell-types) into one context-shared and C context-specific components.
 This is done using the script _decompose_expression.R_.

+Rscript decompose_expression.R "/Users/bballiu/Documents/GitHub/FastGxC" "exp_mat.txt"

 Step 2: FastGxC estimates genetic effects on the context-shared component and each of the context-specific components separately using simple linear models as implemented in thr R package MatrixEQTL.
 This is done using the script _run_MatrixEQTL_by_context.R_.